Dell: Growth in the 1990s and early 2000s

+By the early 1990s the laptop computer market was both more profitable and faster-growing than the overall personal computer market.
+After discontinuing its unsuccessful existing products in 1993, and hiring John Medica—who had led development of the very successful Apple PowerBook—the company in 1994 introduced the Dell Latitude laptop line.

 Originally, Dell did not emphasize the consumer market, due to the higher costs and low profit margins in selling to individuals and households; this changed when the company's Internet site took off in 1996 and 1997.
 While the industry's average selling price to individuals was going down, Dell's was going up, as second- and third-time computer buyers who wanted powerful computers with multiple features and did not need much technical support were choosing Dell.
 Dell found an opportunity among PC-savvy individuals who liked the convenience of buying direct, customizing their PC to their means, and having it delivered in days.
 In early 1997, Dell created an internal sales and marketing group dedicated to serving the home market and introduced a product line designed especially for individual users.